Wednesday, June 28, 2023

 Chorus of Minds (A) Boost yourself using Intuition.
 That bonus is persistent and exclusive.
 Attack using your Min die.
 You may use the bonus you just created on that Attack.

 (Unstoppable Form Only) Juggernaut (A) Attack using Strength.
 Defend yourself against all Attacks until your next turn using your Min die.
-Powers: Strength d12, Everything Is A Weapon d12, Intuition d8, Momentum d8, Shapeshifting d8
+(Powers) Strength d12, Everything Is A Weapon d10, Momentum d10, Intuition d8, Shapeshifting d8

 Payback (A) When Attacked by a nearby enemy, the Attacker takes an equal amount of damage as that dealt to you.